 After you’re done, make sure the container is properly sealed.
 This helps prevent any spilling and creates a stable environment inside the container.

-If you choose to scatter your loved one’s remains, you follow the laws for scattering ashes.
+If you choose to scatter your loved one’s remains, you must follow the laws for scattering human ashes.
 These are predominantly enforced and managed by the Environmental Protection Agency (EPA).
-In general, you cannot scatter in public or private areas without permission.
+You cannot scatter in public or private areas without permission.
 Unless it is your own property, you must check the location beforehand to ensure you’re complying with local laws.

 One of the benefits of choosing a private scattering garden is that it has been prepared and registered for that purpose.
 So, you know that your loved one’s memorial will be preserved through time.
 Parks or residential areas may change ownership and your memorial may not be retained.

 After you choose a scattering location and get the appropriate permission, you should plan for the following: